Giovanni-Schroevers/pkm-card-maker-back/README.md

 ### Troubleshooting

 **If you get the error `ModuleNotFoundError: No module named 'MySQLClient'` while running the server, you need to install the mysqlclient.**

-Make sure you are running a 64 bit version of python
+## Make sure you are running the 64 bit version of python

 If it does not work try to:
 - Download the client for python version 'cp37' [here](https://pypi.org/project/mysqlclient/#files) (64bit) or [here](https://www.lfd.uci.edu/~gohlke/pythonlibs/#mysqlclient) (32 and 64 bit)
-- Install the client by running `pip install <path-to-file>
+- Install the client by running `pipenv install <path-to-file>`

 ### Pipenv